Eczema Diet Plan

 Matthew’s Eczema Story

 Matthew was an active child and enjoyed team sports, swimming and playing the drums.
-He really suffered as child with eczema on his fingers, elbows and tummy.
-It was particularly bad with the change of seasons going into the summer which meant constant itching, loss of skin on the fingers and not sleeping as he was so uncomfortable.
-Sometimes he wasn’t able to hold the sticks to play the drums because of the discomfort and not go swimming as the chlorine would further irritate his skin.
+He really suffered as a child with eczema on his fingers, elbows and tummy.
+It was particularly bad with the change of seasons going into summer, which meant constant itching, loss of skin on his fingers, and difficulty sleeping due to his discomfort.
+Sometimes he wasn’t able to hold the sticks to play the drums due to discomfort, and he also avoided swimming because the chlorine would further irritate his skin.

-He saw his doctor multiple times for the eczema on his fingers of which he was prescribed E45 creams and bath oils (containing paraffin) which didn’t work.
-He returned to the doctor and was then given stronger eumovate & betnovate corticosteroid creams (also containing paraffin).
-This sometimes gave some short term relief but again and again it would return stronger and more violent.
-Matthew then experienced acne onto his tummy and loss the skin pigment when he was teenager.
-He felt very self conscious when he went swimming which affected his confidence massively, so back to the GP.
-He suggested going to the hospital of which the doctors ‘had never seen this before’ so gave him a local anaesthetic into his symptomatic area and took a biopsy.
-He was diagnosed with a ‘acne naevus’ as the results were unremarkable.
+He visited his doctor multiple times for the eczema on his fingers, for which he was prescribed E45 creams and bath oils containing paraffin, but these treatments were ineffective.
+He returned to the doctor and was then given stronger Eumovate & Betnovate corticosteroid creams (also containing paraffin).
+This sometimes gave some short-term relief, but again and again it would return stronger and more violent.
+Matthew then experienced acne on his tummy and lost his skin pigment when he was a teenager.
+He felt very self-conscious when he went swimming, which significantly affected his confidence, so he went back to the GP.
+He suggested going to the hospital, where the doctors had never seen this before, so they gave him a local anaesthetic in his symptomatic area and took a biopsy.
+He was diagnosed with an ‘acne naevus’ as the results were unremarkable.
 The GP then suggested taking a course of Roaccutane (retinoids).
-Matthew experienced a low mood whilst taking this medication and didn’t really notice a difference with his symptoms.
-He did not want to take this medication for another course so decided just to continue without and use natural non steroidal creams.
-Occasionally he would have flare ups but refused to take medications.
+Matthew experienced a low mood whilst taking this medication and didn’t notice a difference in his symptoms.
+He did not want to take this medication for another course, so he decided just to continue without it and use natural non-steroidal creams.
+Occasionally, he would have flare-ups but refused to take medications.

-It wasn’t until his 30s when he was made aware that his digestive health could affect his symptoms.
-He started to notice he would have flare ups after consuming alcohol, cow’s milk and eating cheese.
-With advice from Eleonora Sansoni he did a stool test which showed gut dysbiosis and a parasite were present that could be contributing towards his symptoms.
-Embracing natural cures he started a nutrition process.
-He ate a well balanced diet, cut out alcohol and dairy for a month and took specific supplements.
-Gradually symptoms disappeared and he couldn’t be happier, no steroid creams or medications and feeling empowered with his own health.
+It wasn’t until his 30s that he became aware that his digestive health could impact his symptoms.
+He started to notice he would have flare-ups after consuming alcohol, cow’s milk and eating cheese.
+With advice from Eleonora Sansoni, he underwent a stool test, which revealed gut dysbiosis and the presence of a parasite that could be contributing to his symptoms.
+Embracing natural cures, he started a nutrition process.
+He ate a well-balanced diet, cut out alcohol and dairy for a month and took specific supplements.
+Gradually, symptoms disappeared, and he couldn’t be happier, no steroid creams or medications and feeling empowered with his own health.

-In reflection, he could have saved a lot of time and discomfort only if he met a nutritionist to help coach him.
+In retrospect, he could have saved a lot of time and discomfort if he had consulted a nutritionist to help guide him.
 So let us help you!
-Given this personal experience we are really passionate about helping others at Wellthy Clinic.
+Given this personal experience, we are passionate about helping others at Wellthy Clinic.

 Conventional Treatment

-Conventional treatment include topical corticosteroids to treat active eczema.
-Also systemic corticosteroids (prednisone) can be used for short durations.
-Antihistamines are prescribed to relieve itching symptoms.
-Antibiotics when clients develop a bacterial infection in the affected area.
-Treating the skin with steroids may alleviate symptoms temporarily but can’t be considered a cure.
+Conventional treatment includes topical corticosteroids to treat active eczema.
+Systemic corticosteroids, such as prednisone, can also be used for short durations.
+Antihistamines are prescribed to relieve symptoms of itching.
+Antibiotics are used when clients develop a bacterial infection in the affected area.
+Treating the skin with steroids may alleviate symptoms temporarily, but it can’t be considered a cure.

 What Cream is Best for Eczema?

-We suggest a natural steroid free cream which helps to calm irritated and cracked skin.
-There are various products on the market, and it is always important to double check with your nutritionist the ingredients before buying to avoid putting harmful chemicals on already irritated skin.
+We recommend a natural, steroid-free cream that helps calm irritated and cracked skin.
+There are various products on the market, and it is always important to double-check with your nutritionist the ingredients before purchasing to avoid applying harmful chemicals to already irritated skin.

 Is the Sun Good for Eczema?

 Yes.
-Regular, safe exposure to sunlight is beneficial to increase Vitamin D levels.
-Studies have suggested increasing vitamin D levels can help reduce symptoms (Samochocki et al 2013, Camargo et al 2014).
-Vitamin D deficiency is associated with childhood eczema and high total Immunoglobulin E (immune system antibodies markers) (Wang et al 2014).
+Regular, safe exposure to sunlight is beneficial for increasing vitamin D levels.
+Studies have suggested that increasing vitamin D levels can help reduce symptoms (Samochocki et al, 2013; Camargo et al, 2014).
+Vitamin D deficiency is associated with childhood eczema and high total Immunoglobulin E (Ige) levels (markers of the immune system) (Wang et al., 2014).

 Can Taking Vitamin D Help Eczema?

-Yes vitamin D supplementation may help ameliorate clinical signs and can be considered as a safe and well-tolerated form of therapy (Samochocki et al 2013).
+Yes, vitamin D supplementation may help alleviate clinical signs and can be considered a safe and well-tolerated form of therapy (Samochocki et al., 2013).

 More Resources